donridley1972/DotNetColorPickerTemplate/README.md

 * Vertically stacked
 * Side by Side

+The template will take care of the manifests and copy the applicable DLL's to your project's directory.

 ** Please note that I cannot guarantee this will work on Clarion 8 and below.